d3b4g/leonids/_posts/bloodhound.md

 ![source-01](/img/2.png){: .align-left}

+The Property Graph Model
+Property graphs contain nodes, and relationships.

+**Nodes**
+Nodes are the main data points of interest in a property graph.

+**Relationships**
+Relationships are the directed connections between two nodes.

+**Properties**
+Properties are attributes that belong to nodes and/or edges.

+**Labels**
+Labels are used to group data together.

 #### Getting Started
 Using BloodHound is straight forward and the tool is well docummented.
 So i will skip whole installation and configuration part.